ibm-cloud-docs/vmwaresolutions/vcenter/dr_backup_bundle_overview.md

   * VMware NSX Service Providers Advanced Edition 6.4
 * {{site.data.keyword.cloud_notm}} Automation Manager 3.1.2

-Single-node Trial for Data Protection and Disaster Recovery instances do not support Bring Your Own License.
+Single-node for Data Protection and Disaster Recovery instances do not support Bring Your Own License.
 {:note}

 ## Technical specifications for HCX
 {: #dr_backup_bundle_overview-hcx-tech-specs}

-The Single-node Trial for Data Protection and Disaster Recovery includes HCX.
+The Single-node for Data Protection and Disaster Recovery includes HCX.
 The following components are ordered and included in the HCX service.

 On-premises HCX instances include only licensing and activation.
 {:note}